Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 - What is the learning environment like?

-By thoroughly exploring these questions and performing a comprehensive analysis, instructional designers can establish a firm foundation for designing and developing learning experiences that are both effective and tailored.
+By thoroughly exploring these questions and performing a comprehensive analysis, instructional designers can establish a firm foundation for designing and developing lessons that are both effective and tailored.

 This phase provides the basis for subsequent phases of the instructional design process, such as the Design Phase and the Development Phase.